pahanini/MongoYiiMQ/README.md

 Indeed you need to run this command as frequently as you need.

+## View Messages and Recipients

+MongoMQMessage and MongoMQRecipient extends EMongoDocument so you can use standart CGridView to display this objects.

 ## Notes
 - You can not use this extension at windows systems